jckuester/awsweeper/README.md

    all the IDs and tags of your resources are printed.
 Then, use this information to create the yaml file.

    In the example above, all roles which name starts with `foo` are deleted (the ID of roles is their name).

+   The id filter can be negated by surrounding the regex with `NOT(...)`

 ##### 4) By creation date